 All hospitalized adults with COVID-19 should receive pharmacologic thromboprophylaxis with LMWH over unfractionated heparin to reduce contact, unless the risk of bleeding outweighs the risk of thrombosis.
 In the setting of heparin-induced thrombocytopenia, fondaparinux is recommended.
 Dose adjustment for obesity may be used per institutional guidance.
 In patients where anticoagulants are contraindicated or unavailable, use mechanical thromboprophylaxis (e.g. pneumatic compression devices).
 Combined pharmacologic and mechanical prophylaxis is not generally recommended.

-Should seriously ill COVID-19 patients receive therapeutic-intensity anticoagulation empirically (i.e., in the absence of confirmed or suspected VTE)?
+Should therapeutic dose anticoagulation be empirically used in COVID-19 patients requiring ICU level care (i.e., in the absence of confirmed or suspected VTE)?

 Microvascular thrombosis is hypothesized to be involved in hypoxemic respiratory failure in some patients with COVID-19.
 Autopsy studies show large vessel and microvascular thrombosis, pulmonary hemorrhage and high prevalence of VTE.
-Although retrospective cohort studies of patients treated or not treated with anticoagulation have been published, such observational data should not be used to support changes in practice due to survivor bias, confounding by indication, and lack of adjustment for important patient comorbidities and other treatments.
-Whether critically ill COVID-19 patients should receive therapeutic-intensity anticoagulation in the absence of confirmed or suspected VTE is currently unknown.
-Multiple randomized controlled trials are investigating the effects of different doses of heparin on patient outcomes.
-We encourage participation in clinical trials rather than empiric use of therapeutic-dose heparin in COVID-19 patients with no other indication for therapeutic dose anticoagulation.
+Although retrospective cohort studies of patients treated or not treated with therapeutic anticoagulation have been published, such observational data should not be used to support changes in practice due to survivor bias, confounding by indication, and lack of adjustment for important patient comorbidities and other treatments.

 How should we manage COVID-19 patients who experience recurrent clotting of access devices (e.g., central venous catheters, arterial lines) or extracorporeal circuits (e.g., CRRT, ECMO) despite prophylactic anticoagulation?